 - Planning and implementing creative experimental and correlational research design solutions

-Before applying, we encourage you to carefully review the Program Requirements for details about all components of the M.Ed. course of study and reach out to the office of student services with questions.
+Before applying, we encourage you to carefully review the Program Requirements for details about all components of the M.Ed. course of study and reach out to the Office of Student Services with questions.
 Students in our program must also follow the Degree Requirements of the Graduate School; among these are that a course of study should include at least 18 credits at the 500 level or above, as well as 18 graded credits.
 Applications are typically due in early January and decisions are made by March.
 Please check the college webpage on application instructions for specific deadlines.

 - Techniques for investigating novel and existing quantitative methods, including Monte Carlo simulation

-- Validity theory and application, such as design and comparison of novel assessment tasks, and linking item features to social cognition processes
+- Validity theory and application, such as design and comparison of novel assessment tasks, and linking item features to cognitive processes

-- Item response theory models, such as multidimensional IRT, cognitive diagnostic, and computerized adaptive testing
+- Item response theory, such as multidimensional IRT, cognitive diagnostic models, and computerized adaptive testing

-- Network measurement and analysis, including the exponential random graph model family
+- Network measurement and analysis, including exponential random graph models

 Ph.D. students have specific requirements and milestones that can be viewed here.
-We do require that incoming doctoral students already have a master's degree in a relevant quantitative-related field prior to enrolling in the M&S doctoral program, and rarely accept students who did not receive their master's degree from our program (exceptions will be made on a case-by-case basis for those who received a master's in statistics or another psychometrics-related program).
+We require doctoral students to already have a master's degree in statistics or another psychometrics-related program prior to enrolling in the M&S doctoral program, and rarely accept students who did not receive their master's degree from our program (exceptions will be made on a case-by-case basis for those who received a master's in statistics or another psychometrics-related program).
 Students usually complete their degree in 3-5 years, with a tailored course of study focusing on a particular branch of quantitative methodology as well as a sub-area of study (cognate) within education.
-Before applying, we encourage students to email the M&S faculty member they are most closely interested in working with to set up a brief online appointment for Q&A. When ready, students should apply here to the College of Education’s Ph.D. program.
-Note: Current M&S master's students who wish to apply to the doctoral program should speak with their advisor first, and apply using a modified “Petition-Application".
-Applications and petitions are due in December and decisions are made by March.
-Please check the college website for specific deadlines.
+Before applying, we encourage prospective doctoral students to email the M&S faculty member they are most closely interested in working with to set up a brief online appointment for Q&A. When ready, students should apply here to the College of Education’s Ph.D. program.
+Applications and petitions are typically due in early January and decisions are made by March.
+Please check the college webpage on application instructions for specific deadlines.